francois-vincent/dbLoader/README.md

 1. Mapping.
 Defines the mapping of the database tables/columns on the fields from the imported records or on any other data source.
 See _Mapping_ section below.

-2. Sequencement.
+2. Sequencing.
 Defines the logical sequence of the import process, in terms of operations ans loops.
    See _Sequencer_ section below.

 3. Reflection.
 The schema of the database is not an input of the process.
-Instead, thanks to the reflection (introspection) capabilities of SQLAlchemy, the schema is automatically induced from the database.
+Instead, thanks to the reflection (introspection) capabilities of SQLAlchemy, the schema is automatically induced from the database itself.

 4. 2-phases injection.
 The import process is done in 2 phases.
-First phase is _mapping/sequencement_ and consists in unrolling the compound records to produce a flat structure in which all fields have been evaluated from the input records and from the database when possible.
+First phase is _mapping/sequencing_ and consists in unrolling the compound records to produce a flat structure in which all fields have been evaluated from the input records and from the database when possible.
    Second phase is _injection_ and consists in actually importing the evaluated fields into the database.